Principles and practices, guilds and cross-functional teams

 The good news of that approach is that each silo can ensure their values being addressed.
 For example, we can have the architects validated the solution before passing on to the coders, the security department can sign off on the solution and we can even have the regulatory demands being validated for compliance before moving on.

 The bad part with this approach is that it doesn’t work, creates sub-optimal, is very slow and cannot handle change well.
-Also, it creates many hand-overs and culture of someone ordering something and others (downstream) fulfilling that order.
+Also, it creates many hand-overs and a culture of someone ordering something and others (downstream) fulfilling that order.

 Just about all the things that we want out of a process for developing something.
 Fast feedback and the possibility to change frequently and fast.

 Therefore many companies nowadays create cross functional teams, with responsibilities for the effect of the outcome of their work.
-Often they are responsible for a business capability such as order fulfilment or search or something similar.
+Often they are responsible for a business capability such as order fulfillment or search or something similar.
 Work then can be completed within the bounds of one such team.
 If not we change the work to fit that structure, by breaking it down.

 The good news with this is that we now have everyone we need within the same unit, it’s fast to make a decision and complete work.
 But foremost we can change how we work within this team in order to accommodate our situation and style.